TheLastSultan/RocketDevsDocs/docs/Fulfilment.md

 - To initiate a refund, please contact us at support@mail.rocketdevs.com.
 - Refunds will be issued in the original payment method.

+## Card Accepted
+- The cards accepted are VISA, MasterCard, and American Express.

 ## Cancellation Policy

 - Cancellations are accepted before start date.

 ## Product Descriptions

-- We are a staffing service.
+- We are a staffing service.c

 ## Contact Us